We are excited to announce two of the forum’s featured plenary speakers: Patricia Leavy and Johnny Saldaña!

 Hosted by The Program in Educational Theatre at New York University’s Steinhardt School of Culture, Education and Human Development

 For our 2014 annual forum, The Program in Educational Theatre spotlights the Teaching Artist.
 The intersection of pedagogy and aesthetics has extended its reach to a broad array of interdisciplinary perspectives and multiple art disciplines.
 We invite all allied professionals, newcomers, administrators, and researchers to exchange perspectives and collectively envision our shared future.
 The forum will begin Friday night, continue all day Saturday, and conclude Sunday afternoon.

 Submissions are due Monday, January 20, 2014 (11:59pm, EST), and we strive to notify potential presenters by February 17.

-Click here to submit your proposal, review a comprehensive description of the event, and consider the governing questions behind this forum.
+Submit your proposal here, review a comprehensive description of the event, and consider the governing questions behind this forum.

-Feel free to submit any additional questions to NYUedtheatreforum@gmail.com or to add yourself to our mailing list for future updates…
+Feel free to email any additional questions to or to add yourself to our mailing list for future updates…

 Please share this information with a colleague, friend, list, and...wait for it…like us on Facebook!

 We look forward to seeing you at NYU in the spring!

 Steinhardt School of Culture, Education and Human Development